 When I started really looking at stroke and STEMI systems, it seemed hospitals and EMS had great plans, good training, and a generally firm understanding that time is the enemy.
 Unfortunately, I was surprised to learn of the high false activation rates and poor intra-team communications.
 I witnessed first-hand a family member's journey through a stroke activation in a major receiving center.
 I was shocked to see the inability of the team to connect and share patient information, and the resulting delays in care.
 Despite today's greater awareness of the importance of rapid treatment for STEMI and stroke, there remains much room for improvement.

 Our understanding of stroke and STEMI has evolved over the years -- why haven't our technologies for managing these cases?
 Why are we using the same one-dimensional communication systems -- like radios, pagers, and faxes -- that we were using 40 years ago?
 There’s more transparency and data sharing with my Domino’s pizza delivery than between EMS and the hospital stroke or STEMI team.
 Without a mobile, real-time, data sharing communication system, teams are poorly informed, decisions and treatments are delayed, and ultimately patient outcome are impacted.

 As stakeholders, we should be asking ourselves how we can improve the outcomes of the patients that entrust us with their lives.
-If a process, product, or technology can impact patient outcomes, we owe it to those patients to pursue it.
+If a process, product, or technology (like a stroke app or STEMI app) can impact patient outcomes, we owe it to those patients to pursue it.
 We should never be too busy to seek ways of providing better care.